-Critics say that while airlines do not conceal fees, they have not done enough to prepare travelers for the often significant costs that arise once a trip is underway.
+Critics say that while airlines do not conceal fees, they have not done enough to prepare travellers for the often significant costs that arise once a trip is underway.

 "There is some information available depending on how you buy the ticket, but sorting out how it applies to you as the individual is the key.
 And it is not all that easy to do," said Paul Ruden, senior vice president for legal and industry affairs at the American Society of Travel Agents (ASTA).

-Ruden said that even he, a seasoned traveler, was surprised by bag check fees on a recent leisure trip.
+Ruden said that even he, a seasoned traveller, was surprised by bag check fees on a recent leisure trip.

 The airline industry, struggling after years of hardship, has been unbundling goods and services from fares in recent years.
 The process began in earnest a few years ago, when carriers began charging for food that had been complimentary.

-In May 2008, American Airlines made headlines when it became the first carrier to charge passengers to check a single bag.
-American's rivals matched that fee, and the practice, while unpopular among travelers, is now common.
+In May 2008, American Airlines made headlines when it became the first carrier to charge passengers to check-in a single bag.
+American's rivals matched that fee, and the practice, while unpopular among travellers, is now common.

 Airlines have gotten increasingly creative in generating new revenue, and the results are evident in their earnings.